Makerland/book/README.md

 Makerland book
 ==============

 This is a repo containing first Makerland book and resouces to build it.
+[List of workshops is available here](https://github.com/olasitarska/makerland-book/issues/1).

 The book is written in [Markdown](http://daringfireball.net/projects/markdown/) and converted to PDF using [Pandoc](http://johnmacfarlane.net/pandoc/).